 On Thursday morning, October 29th, Mrs. Sophia S. Hewes, wife of Colonel Hewes, departed this life, after a long and painful sickness.

-In that quiet retreat, her home love cast over all the place the soft, warm glow of a gentle spirit light.
-From that calm center went forth life’s radiant beams to support the outward circle and circumference of its quiet workings, and its silent influences, which helped and gladdened all who came within the round of its gifts given in secret, and of its prayers, breathed out from the heart’s unseen, unopened closest.
+In that quiet retreat, her home, love cast over all over the place the soft warm glow of a gentle spirit light.
+From that calm center went forth life’s radiant beams to support the outward circle and circumference of its quiet workings, and its silent influences, which helped and gladdened all who came within the round of its gifts given in secret, and of its prayers, breathed out from the heart’s unseen, unopened closet.